-Pollo Parmigiana, (Chicken Parmesan), is one of our most requested family recipe, prepared with breaded chicken breast smothered in homemade Salsa di Pomodoro (tomato sauce), topped with mozzarella, parmesan, or provolone cheese, and then baked.
-A slice or prosciutto is sometimes added.
+Pollo Parmigiana, (Chicken Parmesan), is one of our most requested family recipes, prepared with breaded chicken breast smothered in homemade Salsa di Pomodoro (tomato sauce), topped with mozzarella, parmesan, or provolone cheese, and then baked.
+A slice or prosciutto can be added.

 The dish originated from Italians who migrated to the northeast USA beginning in the late 1800’s making changes with regionally available ingredients.
 “Chicken Parm is a rendition of the original Italian recipe, melanzane alla Parmigiana (made with a shallow or deep-fried sliced eggplant), replaced with breaded chicken cutlets.

 - 3 cups flour, seasoned with

 - salt, pepper, garlic salt and cayenne pepper

 - 6 eggs, well beaten.